zksecurity/noname/book/src/rfc/const_generic_fn.md

 ## Summary
-The scope of this RFC is to allow const generic on functions.
-The const generic on types is out of the scope.
+This RFC is to support variable-length arguments and returned arrays in functions.

 ## Motivation
 In the current implementation, array initialization requires explicitly stating all element values, which becomes impractical for large arrays.
 Furthermore, the lack of support for constant variables as array sizes limits the ability to write functions that generically handle arrays of varying sizes.
 This also necessitates hardcoding loop ranges, reducing flexibility.

-Enabling const generic will allow define array sizes with constant variables.
-This would enhance function reusability and significantly improve modularization.
+Allowing to define array sizes with constant variables would enhance function reusability and improve modularization.

 ## Detailed design
-One of the key features of const generic is to allow the declaration of default array with const variable as size, and to allow return array type with const variable as size.
-Before making it possible to unlock these features, we need a way to propagate the actual values for the const variables.
-Being able to resolve the actual values of the const variables is crucial for doing sanity checks during circuit generation, such as checking the bounds of array access.
+One of the useful features of const generic is to allow the declaration of default array or return array with const variable as size.
+Before making it possible to unlock these features, we need a way to propagate the actual values for the constant variables.
+This is crucial for doing sanity checks during circuit generation, such as checking the bounds of array access.

 To propagate the constant values, it needs to retain the structures for the variables from the bottom up.
 These retained structures would be also useful for builtin functions to do sanity checks on the inputs and outputs.